SlaterJamesSmith/co-working-project/README.md

 ### User Personas

-Description: Personas outlining potential target user needs based on different emphases.
+Description: Personas outlining potential target user needs.
+These personas and user stories were build to anticipate potential clients for a fictional co-working company.

 #### Developer